Car insurance for electric vehicles and hybrids is often higher due to their unique parts and coverage needs.

 "I got my quotes from Jerry and my jaw literally dropped.
 My deductibles were so low!
 I usually don’t rate apps but this one deserved the five stars!" - Satisfied Jerry User

-Studies show that insurance rates for hybrids are typically higher by about 15-33%.
+Studies show that insurance rates for hybrids are typically higher than regular cars by about 15-33%.
 Electric car premiums are higher by about 50-100%.

 This is due to unique parts and service needs.